nibir30/FlutterEmailBypass/README.md

 Flutter sdk supported version: From 2.16.2, less than 3.0.0

-If any model is modified, run on terminal "flutter packages pub run build_runner build --delete-conflicting-outputs" at directory "uniSearch_Test\unisearch_test"
+If any model is modified, run on terminal "flutter packages pub run build_runner build --delete-conflicting-outputs" at directory "FlutterEmailBypass\test_assignment\"

 API Documentation: https://docs.mail.tm/